kneczaj/ideas-notebook/docs/unit-testing/questionnare-based-tests-generation.md

 which does not really include the upper thoughts.
 Since then the software is developed as proprietary in client-server architecture.
 It got a lot of improvements: the described above questionnare based test generation, some auto-mocking tools, and test template generation.
 If any of you wants to try this out let me know.
 I look for first clients.

+More or less how this works at `example2` directory.